Did you know it's possible to use two mortgage loans when buying a home in…

 - You provide your lender with a copy of the signed agreement.

-- Your loan goes through the underwriting process and closing.
+- Your loan goes through the underwriting process and then closing.

 - You receive the keys to your new house!